IBM-Blockchain/ansible-collection/docs/source/roles/endorsing_organization.rst

   ca_name (optional, str, *organization_name* CA)
     The name of the certificate authority.

+  ca_resources (optional, dict, None)
+    The Kubernetes resource configuration for the certificate authority.

+    For more information, review the documentation for the *resources* parameter of the *certificate_authority* module: `certificate_authority <../modules/certificate_authority.html>`_

+  ca_storage (optional, dict, None)
+    The Kubernetes storage configuration for the certificate authority.

+    For more information, review the documentation for the *storage* parameter of the *certificate_authority* module: `certificate_authority <../modules/certificate_authority.html>`_

   organization_admin_enrollment_id (optional, str, None)
     The enrollment ID, or user name, of the identity registered as the administrator of the certificate authority.